Ziptility/RxDBDotNet/README.md

         });
     ```

-2. The WebSocketJwtAuthInterceptor will automatically use the OIDC configuration for subscription authentication.
+2. The SubscriptionJwtAuthInterceptor will automatically use the OIDC configuration for subscription authentication.

 ## Example Application